krishna9786/JPMC-tech-task-2-PY3/README.md

 JPMorgan Chase created the Perspective tool over many years to allows users to present and manipulate data feeds visually in web applications.

 Perspective provides a set of flexible data transforms, such as pivots, filters, and aggregations.
 It utilizes bleeding-edge browser technology such as Web Assembly and Apache Arrow and is unmatched in browser performance.
 It is engineered for reliability and production-vetted on the JPMorgan Chase trading floor and is now available to the development community as Open Source.
-If you want to explore that, a link is provided in the resources section.
+If you want to explore that, a link is provided in the resources section. <br/>

-* Understanding the finance and trading part is not required for this task.
+* Understanding the finance and trading part is not required for this task.<br/>

-* Being familiar with python scripting language, command line basics, javascript, react and typescript are not required for this task too as you will be guided in this exercise
+* Being familiar with python scripting language, command line basics, javascript, react and typescript are not required for this task too as you will be guided in this exercise<br/>
 </p>

 <p>